MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

     colorspace changing depending on where it's used !

 -
-    | There is no direct option to change the environment image colorspace.
+    | :strike:`There is no direct option to change the environment image colorspace.
-     Having the above suggestion implemented would solve this one too.
+     Having the above suggestion implemented would solve this one too.`
-    | (see `Environment`_ )
+    | (implemented on 7.4.2 !)(see `Environment`_ )

 -
-    Color-picker : modifying the top colorspace should affect the editable values.
-Where the top colorspace represents the colorspace used to enter values so they can be converted to the working colorspace behind the scene.
+    | :strike:`Color-picker : modifying the top colorspace should affect the
+     editable values.
+Where the top colorspace represents the colorspace used to enter values so they can be converted to the working colorspace behind the scene.`
+    | (implemented on 7.4.2 !)

 -
-    With the above, add a way to see what values are being used in the workspace.
+    | :strike:`With the above, add a way to see what values are being used in
+     the workspace.`
+    | (implemented on 7.4.2 !)

 -
     | Color-picker is broken.
 It react differently depending of the OCIO
      config version use.
-    | (see `picker`_ section for details)
+    | (see `picker`_ section for details).
+    | Update: it is less broken in 7.4.2 but there is still no some issues.

 -
     No options to set a specific colorspace for textures at export time.